markcot/pands-project/README.md

     2) Iris Versicolour
     3) Iris Virginica

-Sepals are outermost oragns of a flower that form a protective casing for the developing flower bud inside and support the flower.
+Sepals are outermost organs of a flower that form a protective casing for the developing flower bud inside and support the flower.
 They are usually green and leaf like [4].
 Petals are the organ of a flower that are often noticeably coloured to attract pollinators [5].

 Previous research [1] has shown that one class in the data set (Iris Setosa) is easily separable from the other two linearly.
 There is some overlap between the other two classes making it difficult to distinguish from each other.
-A previous report [6] on the data set noted that two of species were all collected on the same day from the same pasture in Gaspe Peninsula and measured by the same person with the same apparatus.
+A previous study [6] on the data set noted that two of species were all collected on the same day from the same pasture in Gaspe Peninsula and measured by the same person with the same apparatus.